 54" is full size.
 Bed was stored out of sight until needed.

 Hi My name is Lawson Murphy.
 My family manufactured cedar chests from 1946-2004.
 We shut down manufactering due to Chinese competition.
 The cedar chest that you have last sold wholesale around $180.
+You get a bargain at $25.
+We manufactured over a million pieces during the lifetime of Murphy Manufacturing.
+The style you have was the largest cedar chest we made.
+It could have been bought at Farmers Furniture in the South Georgia area.

 I have a Murphy cedar chest with the number 20 on the back.
 It is 48 inches long 20 inches wide and 19 1/2 inches deep.
 I received this from my father in law as a gift in June 1969.
 It was given to me as a hope chest.
 My then boyfriend and now ex husband was in Viet Nam.
 I still have this chest.